You want to change the world – so here’s how.

 - mentoring from faculty and alumni with broad contacts and experience

 - great internship opportunities and field placements

-One unusual aspect of Bethel’s social work program is Social Development: Social Justice, a class taught in Mexico every other year during the January interterm.
+One unusual aspect of Bethel’s social work program is Social Change: Social Justice, a class taught in Mexico every other year.
+This travel course

 - examines issues of economics, racial and cultural diversity, human rights, religion and immigration